-I am so excited to be partnering with Workman Publishing again on a special release by Flow Magazine.
+I am so excited to be partnering on this sponsored post with Workman Publishing on another special release by Flow Magazine.
 Flow is a magazine that takes its time, celebrating creativity, imperfection, and life’s little pleasures.
 In a time when other print media is focusing their energies on their digital properties, Flow Magazine is finding success by fully embracing the physical qualities of paper.

 Creativity Takes Courage is the newest book released by the co-founders and creative directors of Flow Magazine, Irene Smit and Astrid Van der Hults.
 It is available now, and only $21.95!

 It is a practical and hands-on guide to stretch your creative muscles and dare to focus on the pleasure of the process!
 The book is organized around a series of twelve “dares” that are intended to break you out of your usual habits and approach to creating by giving you a fresh perspective and leave your comfort zone.
 A few of the “dares” in the book are: dare to be quiet, dare to be mindful, dare to try something new, dare to be alone, and one that particularly stood out to me was number 9, dare to go offline.

 For us, summertime and Mountains go hand in hand!
 We feel so blessed and lucky to live in Utah where we have some of the most gorgeous Mountains in our own backyard!
 Solitude Mountain Resort is one of our favorites to hit in the Summer because there is something for the whole family!

 The second we hit the canyon, the weigh of the world seems to fall off our shoulders, and we breathe in that mountain air and our worries seem to disappear!
 There is something about those magical mountains!